 You may have seen our post on electric vehicle towing capacity in which we discussed whether or not it’s possible to tow your RV with an electric vehicle (EV).
-Today’s post looks at EVs and RVs from a different perspective: “Can electric vehicles be flat towed?”
+But this post looks at EVs and RVs from a different perspective: “Can electric vehicles be flat towed?”
+We begin with a quick primer on flat-towing any vehicle, and then we see where we stand with using EVs as flat-towed toads!

 - 1) What is Flat Towing?